Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 How A Microburst Develops

-Development and execution of a typical microburst.
-Click on the image for a larger view.
+Development and progression of a typical microburst.

 Sometimes, precipitation loading on its own can initiate a microburst, but it usually is a combination of both, working together to create a downburst with potentially devastating effects.
 A closer examination of each will show how they contribute to the occurrence.